-Once you have a LinkedIn profile and a few connections, getting involved in LinkedIn group discussions can really boost your presence and make a great impression.
-With 87% of recruiters now using LinkedIn to vet potential employees, it really is important to put you and your knowledge out there.
+Once you have a LinkedIn profile and a few connections, getting involved in LinkedIn project management group discussions can boost your presence and make a great impression.
+With 87% of recruiters now using LinkedIn to vet potential employees, putting you and your knowledge out is essential.

-LinkedIn has a huge array of groups to become involved with, from career-related groups to hobbies.
-A simple LinkedIn search for groups you might be interested in can bring up a lot of results, so it is important to pick popular groups with active discussions.
-Request to join groups where you can speak up and display your expert advice.
+LinkedIn has many groups to become involved with, from career-related groups to project management.
+A simple LinkedIn search for project management groups can generate many results, so picking popular groups with active discussions is crucial.
+Request to join groups to speak up and display your expert advice.

 Alexia Nalewaik, Principal Consultant of QS Requin Corporation recommends that you ask for recommendations on LinkedIn, add links to articles or blogs you have written, and highlights awards.
 Manage your online persona and image carefully.

-Hopefully, becoming an active group contributor will increase the likelihood of making connections and increasing your network.
-Potential employers, future clients or even business partners will also be impressed by your posts and knowledge.
+Hopefully, becoming an active group contributor will increase the likelihood of making connections and growing your network.
+In addition, potential employers, future clients or business partners will also be impressed by your posts and project management knowledge.

 Overall, when it comes to LinkedIn, stay involved.
-Keep your LinkedIn profile fresh and update your stats as soon as you get a new qualification or skill.
+Keep your LinkedIn profile fresh and update your stats once you get a new project management qualification or skill.

 It’s also worth talking about X, which used to known as Twitter.
-A trendy social media platform with over 320 million monthly active users , Twitter is a place to discuss and share opinions quickly and easily.
+A trendy social media platform with many active users, Twitter is a place to discuss and share opinions quickly and easily.

-On Twitter you can write ‘Tweets’ which are short messages which may contain up to 140 characters of text, and you can also share links to media such as videos or pictures.
+On Twitter, you can write ‘Tweets’ which are short messages containing up to 140 characters of text, and you can also share links to media such as videos or pictures.

-You can also add ‘hashtags’ to ensure that your message shows up easily in a Twitter search.
-For example, if you share a message with some great career advice, adding ‘#careeradvice’ will ensure your message shows up when people search for career advice.
+You can also add ‘hashtags’ to ensure your message appears quickly in a Twitter search.
+For example, if you share a Tweet with some excellent career advice, adding ‘#careeradvice’ will ensure your message shows up when people search for career advice.

-Twitter has an active project management group under the hashtag #pmchat (project management chat) and #pmot (project managers on twitter). #pmchat has a weekly chat and thousands of people follow the group.
+Twitter has an active project management group under the hashtags #pmchat (project management chat) and #pmot (project managers on Twitter). #pmchat has a weekly discussion, and thousands of people follow the group.